 Surgical Treatment for Scoliosis

-Most scoliosis surgeons agree that children who have very severe curves (45-50° and higher) will need surgery to lessen the curve and prevent it from getting worse.
+Most scoliosis surgeons agree that children who have very severe curves (45 to 50 degrees and higher) will need surgery to lessen the curve and prevent it from getting worse.

 The operation for scoliosis is a spinal fusion.
 The basic idea is to realign and fuse together the curved vertebrae so that they heal into a single, solid bone.

 With the tools and technology available today, scoliosis surgeons are able to improve curves significantly.

 If your curve is greater than 45 to 50 degrees, it will very likely get worse, even after you are fully grown.
 This may increase the cosmetic deformity in your back, as well as affect your lung function.
 Surgery is recommended.

 Curves between 40 and 50 degrees in a growing child fall into a grey area — several factors may influence whether surgery is recommended.
 These should be discussed with your surgeon.

 Spinal fusion is very successful in stopping the curve from growing.
 Today, doctors are also able to straighten the curve significantly, which improves the patient's appearance.